-- The Plantation Room Cafe is situated at the top level of the Garden and serves hot and cold drinks and light snacks.
+- The Plantation Room Cafe is situated at entry level of the Garden and serves hot and cold drinks and light snacks.
 Breakfast served from 09:00

-- Edulis Restaurant is overlooking the Gardens serving super fresh cuisine sourced locally and picked fresh from the Garden daily.
+- edulis Restaurant is located in the lower gardens, serving super fresh cuisine sourced locally and picked fresh from the Garden daily.
 Open for dinner service and fine dining in summer months.
 Booking is essential.